640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 A cerebral aneurysm (also called an intracranial aneurysm or brain aneurysm) is a bulging, weakened area in the wall of an artery in the brain, resulting in an abnormal ballooning of the artery that is at risk for rupturing.
 A cerebral aneurysm more frequently occurs in an artery located in the front part of the brain that supplies oxygen-rich blood to the brain tissue.
 Arteries anywhere in the brain can develop aneurysms.
 A normal artery wall is made up of three layers.
-The aneurysm wall is thin and weak because of an abnormal loss or absence of the muscular layer of the artery wall, leaving only two layers.
+The wall where the aneurysm forms is thin and weak because of an abnormal loss or absence of the muscular layer of the artery wall, leaving only two layers.
 There are several types of aneurysms.

-Most cerebral aneurysms (90 percent) present without any symptoms and are small in size (less than 10 millimeters, or less than four-tenths of an inch, in diameter).
+Most cerebral aneurysms present without any symptoms and are small in size (less than 10 millimeters, or less than four-tenths of an inch, in diameter).
 Smaller aneurysms may have a lower risk of rupture.

 Increased risk for aneurysm rupture is associated with aneurysms that are over 10 millimeters (less than four-tenths of an inch) in diameter, a location (circulation in the back portion of the brain), and/or previous rupture of another aneurysm.
 A significant risk of death is associated with the rupture of a cerebral aneurysm.